 • Fire doors are in place on the entrance to your property and in communal areas throughout the building.
 Each door provides 30 minutes of protection against fire and smoke whilst closed.
 The doors have an automatic closer installed which should not be tampered with.
-The fire doors are included in an inspection programme and are assessed annually whilst communal fire doors are inspected quarterly.
-You can find information on our website on how to identify if your door requires a repair.
+You can find information on our website on how to identify if your door needs a repair.